 It is also a treatment for poor appetite.
 Your doctor might suggest you take it if you have lost weight because of cancer or its treatment.
-Doctors might also use it as a treatment for women who have hot flushes due to their cancer or its treatment.

-Megestrol can interfere with the hormone balance in the body so that the body makes smaller amounts of the hormones that some cancers depend on to grow.
+Megestrol acetate can interfere with the hormone balance in the body so that the body makes smaller amounts of the hormones that some cancers depend on to grow.
 It may also interact with other hormones or have a direct effect on the cancer to stop it growing.

-How you have megestrol acetate
+How do you have megestrol acetate?

-You have megestrol acetate as tablets.
+You have megestrol acetate as a tablet.

 You usually take megestrol acetate once a day, at the same time each day.
 But sometimes the dose is divided up, so that you take the tablets a couple of times a day.

 When you start taking it you should take them for at least 2 months.
 This is to find out if they are working.
 You can take them for many years.